AI-Planning/autoscale/README.md

 ## CPLEX

-TODO (Should we add the cplex package to requirements.txt?)
+Install CPLEX 12.10 and add the python/3.7/ subfolder to the PYTHONPATH.
+By default this is installed in "/opt/ibm/ILOG/CPLEX_Studio1210", so one has to set PYTHONPATH to ":/opt/ibm/ILOG/CPLEX_Studio1210/cplex/python/3.7/x86-64_linux/"

 # Usage